 Turn your oven off for the last 10 minutes of cooking and use the residual heat to finish off your meal.
 Leave the door open after cooking to let some heat into the room.
-A monostration of the second s more easily and efficiently around the room.
+Move your furniture away from radiators on the wall to enable warm air to flow more easily and efficiently around the room.